+Independent learning and research are encouraged through Independent Electives and independent research projects as well as online courses such as SWAYAM, NPTEL and Coursera for which additional credits are awarded.
 Each year of study is divided into two semesters.
 The duration of a semester is 90 working days.
-The semester from June to November is the odd semester and the semester from November to April is the even semester.
+The odd and even semesters are from June to November and November to April respectively.

 In each semester, the course work includes lectures, tutorials, assignments and seminars.
 Most courses have an End Semester Examination.
-Some courses have projects, term papers, dissertations, or theses, in lieu of an End Semester Examination.
+Some courses have projects, term papers, dissertations or theses, in lieu of an End Semester Examination.